Education System in Hong Kong: Tips to picking the right school for your child

 1. Be clear on what your priorities are and what your child needs

-- Are you permanently based in Hong Kong and see your family living in the city-state long term?
+- Are you permanently based in Hong Kong and do you see your family living in the city-state long term?
 If so, you may want your child to integrate as much as possible.
 On the other hand, if you plan on relocating back home or to another country, then it’s best to pick a school that’s most aligned with your goals.

 - How old is your child and what are their interests?
 While younger children can easily adapt to any school in Hong Kong, older children will require schools that are compatible with their previous education.
 What’s more, if your child has a strong interest in extracurricular activities, you’ll have to look for schools that cater to this.

-2. Understand the ins and outs of the educational systems
+2. Understand the ins and outs of the educational systems in Hong Kong

 Public schools are free to attend for all children and comprise the majority of schools in Hong Kong.
 They follow the internationally-recognized Hong Kong Diploma of Secondary Education (HKDSE), allowing students to enter top universities in Hong Kong and overseas.